Cardypro/StructureAnalyzer/README.md

 > pymol StructureAnalyzer_clean.py

 Pymol should start now.
 Type
-> StructureAnalyzer("PDB-code", "Ligand code", cutoff)
+> StructureAnalyzer("PDB-code", "Ligand code", "condition", ignoreH2O)

 e.g.
-> StructureAnalyzer("6hn0", "DIF", 3.8)
+> StructureAnalyzer("6hn0", "DIF", "N 1.1\*vdw O|N", True)

-to analyze the interactions of the PDB entry named [6HN0](https://www.rcsb.org/structure/6hn0) with Diclofenac within a cutoff range of 3.8 angstrom around the Diclofenac.
+to analyze the interactions of the PDB entry named [6HN0](https://www.rcsb.org/structure/6hn0) with Diclofenac within a cutoff range 1.1 times of the van-der-Waals distance around the Diclofenac.
+It's also restricted to ligands-Nitrogen and pocket Oxygen or Nitrogen.

 The produced .mrv-file can be found in the /Output directory.
 You can open the file using MarvinSketch.
 The interactions are represented by orange lines by default.
 The names of the residues are connected to the corresponding residue by a thin grey line so you can easily rearange them in a aesthetical way.